Chart Color Schemes

 Logan Village lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Logan Village's population was around 10,120 as of November 2025.
-This reflected an increase of 1,512 people since the 2021 Census, which reported a population of 8,608.
-The change was inferred from the estimated resident population of 9,649 in June 2024 and an additional 511 validated new addresses since the Census date.
-This resulted in a density ratio of 136 persons per square kilometer.
-Logan Village's growth of 17.6% since the 2021 census exceeded the national average of 8.9%.
-Population growth was primarily driven by interstate migration, contributing approximately 71.4% of overall population gains.
+Logan Village's population was approximately 10,015 as of February 2026.
+This figure reflects a growth of 1,407 people since the 2021 Census, which recorded a population of 8,608.
+The increase is inferred from ABS data showing an estimated resident population of 9,649 in June 2024 and an additional 526 validated new addresses post-Census date.
+This results in a population density ratio of 134 persons per square kilometer.
+Logan Village's growth rate of 16.3% since the 2021 Census exceeded both national (9.9%) and state averages, making it a growth leader in the region.
+Interstate migration contributed approximately 71.4% to overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population trends project an above median growth, with the area expected to expand by 1,429 persons to 2041, reflecting a total increase of 9.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilising these projections.
+Future population trends suggest a near-median national area increase to 11,447 persons by 2041, reflecting an overall increase of 10.6% over the 17-year period based on latest annual ERP population numbers.

 Frequently Asked Questions - Population